 There is simply no denying that knowledge of technology, computers, and coding is becoming increasingly critical to many careers in the present and the future.
 That's why kids benefit from becoming familiar with coding concepts at a young age.
 Parents are already on board; more than 90% want their kids to learn to code.
 And with plenty of tools, programs, and activities out there to help with getting started, learning the foundations of coding is easier to grasp than ever before.

 Surprisingly, however, kids don't need to use a computer or any type of technology to learn computer science concepts.
-Unplugged coding is an accessible alternative to the traditional way of learning code.
-We asked five of our Sphero Heroes to share their best games and tips for unplugged coding, its benefits, and how you can start teaching unplugged coding in the classroom with your students today.
+Unplugged coding activities are an accessible alternative to the traditional way of learning code.
+We asked five of our Sphero Heroes to share their favorite unplugged coding activities, their benefits, and how you can start teaching these unplugged coding activities in the classroom with your students today.

 What Is Unplugged Coding?